blackk18/bash-snake/README.md

-# Snake

-A classic snake game written in bash

 <p align="center">
     <img alt="logo" src="logo.gif" />
+    A classic snake game written in bash
 <p>

+# About

 > SNAKE in bash is an exciting action game which connects the elements of both
 > and stategic game genres.
 Feel the taste of adrenaline by moving the snake